Skip to main content

 Agentic Prompt Optimization Judgment

-Bendover is an AI-native coding system designed to operate inside an enterprise production codebase.
+Mystro is an AI-native coding system designed to operate inside an enterprise production codebase.
 It executes coding tasks under a controlled orchestration loop, exposes a constrained capability surface aligned with repository standards, and enforces an explicit, evolving coding policy.

 The primary goal of the system is to leverage prompt optimization to create a more reliable coding agent.
 To prove that this optimization loop functions under real-world conditions, the scaffolding required to run it had to be built and exercised against a real repository.
-Consequently, Bendover is a bootstrapped framework where, to date, over 95% of the codebase has been written agentically.
-Bendover has recently begun contributing to its own development.
+Consequently, Mystro is a bootstrapped framework where, to date, over 95% of the codebase has been written agentically.
+Mystro has recently begun contributing to its own development.
 This was a structural necessity to reach the threshold where the system can run on itself, be evaluated mechanically, and treat prompt optimization as a deterministic engineering problem.

 Why general-purpose coding agents struggle in enterprise environments